 Skin Renewing Retinol Serum has a light yellow shade, and Resurfacing Retinol serum is a cream shade.

-Prices will vary depending on where you purchase the serum, but Retinol Resurfacing Serum tends to cost slightly less than Renewing Retinol Serum at most retailers.
+Prices will vary depending on where you purchase the serum, but Retinol Resurfacing Serum currently costs slightly less than Renewing Retinol Serum at Target.

 Neither brand discloses its retinol concentrations (see more details below).

 CeraVe Retinol Percentage

 There are some claims online that CeraVe Resurfacing Retinol Serum contains 0.3% retinol, BUT this does not come from CeraVe.